Sumeshks29/iamarchisha.github.io/README.md

 ## About Me

 Curiosity driven individual striving to find ingenious solutions to real-world problems.
-Actively contributing to the field of machine learning and artificial intelligence for more than a year now.
+Actively contributing to the field of machine learning and artificial intelligence.
 Constantly associating myself with rigorous study of AI research papers and keeping myself updated with new technical advancements.
+My experience so far highlights the following :
+- Inquisitive spirit
+- My left side brain delightfully complements my right side brain
+- Ardent about developing innovative approaches to solve intricate problems

 ## Resume